 Horses, horse training, and loving animals in general, is a big interest for us all in the family.

-The farm is run with the goal of being very considerate to the nature, animal welfare, and for animals getting a life where they can have their behaviour needs fulfilled.
+We emphasize social responsibility.
+The farm is run with the goal of being very considerate to the nature, animal welfare, and for animals getting a life where they can have their behavior needs fulfilled.
 We want to live with the nature, the farm animals and the wild animals, not exploit them.
 The farm animals stay outside on pasture for for 6-12 months per year and enjoy their freedom and natural behavior.
 We use no pesticides or insecticides, and have huge areas on our farm with open natural land where birds are protected, and can nest and raise their babies.
+We use renewable geothermal energy to heat our house and stables, and the hot water used on the farm.
+We also plan to put up a charger where electric cars can be charged while you visit us.